AGLS Board responsibilities

-The AGLS will be an overarching professional network for government lawyers, consistent with the ‘professions model’ recommendation in the Final Report of the Independent Review of the APS Our Public Service, Our Future.
+The AGLS is an overarching professional network for government lawyers, consistent with the ‘professions model’ recommendation in the Final Report of the Independent Review of the APS Our Public Service, Our Future.

-The AGLS will be a centralised formal professional network of government lawyers to improve legal risk management and create a more consistent approach to legal issues.
+The AGLS, as the centralised formal professional network enables government lawyers to work more closely together, to improve legal risk management and create a more consistent approach to legal issues.
 The AGLS will emphasise the role of government lawyers within the context of whole-of-government legal obligations.

-All government lawyers (including from the Australian Government Solicitor) will automatically be included in the AGLS.
-This will connect more than 2,000 Commonwealth government lawyers working in over 90 entities across Australia.
-AGLS members will remain employees of their entity, but their membership will be a core part of their professional identity.
+All government lawyers (including from the Australian Government Solicitor) are automatically included in the AGLS.
+This connects more than 2,000 Commonwealth government lawyers working in more than 90 entities across Australia.
+AGLS members remain employees of their entity, but their membership to AGLS is a core part of their professional identity.

-The AGLS will build on the work of the Australian Government Legal Network (AGLN), its board and committees.
+The AGLS builds on the work of the Australian Government Legal Network (AGLN), its board and committees.
 The Office of Legal Services Coordination within the Attorney‑General’s Department provides secretariat services to the AGLS Board.

 AGLS Board member responsibilities

 Board members are experienced senior lawyers representing a diverse range of agencies.
 They are responsible for delivering the board’s objectives, including through determining the priorities and strategic direction of the AGLS and implementing the AGLS Strategic Plan.